udaykiranreddymulpuri/CSYE6200-Object-Oriented-Design-Maven-Template/README.md

 4. All code should be pushed to the main branch
 3. Ensure the GitHub actions are successful post push

-We have enabled linting, which would ensure you need to write clean & well indented code.
 Submissions will have deadlines, failed GitHub Actions would result in point deductions.

 ### References